twilightscapes/nofuckintime/src/content/posts/hytron.md

 ---
 template: blog-post
-title: Hytron Manufacturing uses the lastest VidSocks platform upgrades
+title: Hytron uses the lastest VidSocks platform upgrades to further its reach with its customers
 slug: /hytron-uses-vidsocks
 date: 2021-11-16 10:43
-description: Hytron uses the lastest VidSocks platform upgrades
+description: Hytron uses the lastest VidSocks platform upgrades to further its reach with its customers
 youtuber: ""
 youtuber2: ""
 youtubeshoworiginal: ""